 Trap Services and Wildlife Removal

 All citizens trapping nuisance wildlife, including feral cats, must have a trap agreement in place.
-The agreement should be filled out and returned to Cleburne Animal Services before trapping begins.
-Trapping agreements can be returned via email to [email protected]
+The agreement must be filled out and returned to Cleburne Animal Services before trapping begins.
+Trapping agreements can be returned via email to [email protected].

 Trapping is NOT permitted for wildlife that is behaving normally.
 Seeing wildlife is not considered a nuisance.
 Wildlife that has burrowed into homes, foundations, crawl spaces, attics, under sheds, etc. are nuisances.
 Simply seeing wildlife or smelling skunks is not a reason to trap.

 - Do not set the trap during extreme weather conditions.
-This includes setting the trap during temperatures below 35 F or above 95 F or during inclement weather (rain, snow, ice, etc).
+This includes setting the trap during temperatures below 35 degrees Fahrenheit or above 95 degrees Fahrenheit or during inclement weather (rain, snow, ice, etc.).

-- Traps can be set Monday evening (after 6pm) through Saturday morning.
-Traps must be disabled Saturday (by 2pm) through Monday (before 6pm) and should not be set on any holiday as there are no Animal Control Officers on duty to service the traps.
-Responsibility for the trap is solely yours.
+- Traps can be set Monday evening (after 6 p.m.) through Saturday morning.
+Traps must be disabled Saturday (by 3:30 p.m.) through Monday (before 6 p.m.) and should not be set on any major holidays as there are no Animal Control Officers on duty to service the traps.
+Responsibility for the trap is solely yours; and if an animal is trapped on a major holiday, an Animal Control Officer may contact you to release the animal from the trap.
 Please make sure to monitor the trap daily.

-Use cheap, smelly, canned food.
+Use cheap, smelly, canned food as bait.
 The worse it smells to us, the better it smells to animals.
 Be sure to slide the bait into the trap so that it will not interfere with the operation of the foot pedal.
 This usually means setting the bait behind the pedal.

 - Squirrels: peanut butter on bread, nuts, field corn, popcorn or crackers